di-unipi-socc/carbonstat/policy_maker/asp/README.md

 ## Knowledge Representation

-Users just need to specify ground domains for:

-- the considered time instants, i.e.  ` time(MinTime..MaxTime).`,
+Users just need to specify ground domains for the considered time instants, i.e.  ` timeSlot(1..TL).` and a fact `lastTimeSlot(TL)` is needed.
-- the number of strategies they consider, i.e.  `strategy(0..2).`, and
-- the time duration of the considered strategies, `duration(1..3).`.

-Also, a fact `maxTime(MaxTime)` is needed.

 Then, users can specify the characteristics of their strategies via facts like